shraddha375/sdram_controller/README.md

 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_4.jpg" width=50% height=50%>
 </p>

+5 bits for determining the row within 32 rows and 5 bits for determining column within 32 coulmns.

 Inside the cell matrix, each memory bit uses one of the many outputs from Row and Column decoders:

 <p align="center">